nhsconnect/FHIR-NRLS-API/pages/overview/overview_pointer_lifecycle.md

 The rules around when a Pointer is created will vary from Provider to Provider because different business process’ will be at play within their organisations.
 Having said that there is some general guidance that can be given around when creation of a new pointer is appropriate.

-As discussed in the concepts section (TODO – link) the NRLS has the concept of a static and dynamic content in relation to what the Pointer is referencing.
+As discussed in the [concepts](/overview_concepts.html) section the NRLS has the concept of a static and dynamic content in relation to what the Pointer is referencing.
 Static content will never change whereas a dynamic content is not guaranteed to be the same from one point in time to another in the future.

 Static content is typically content that undergoes version control.
 When a change is needed rather than changing the contents directly a new version is created.
 This new version builds on the original and contains the modified content.
 Once the changes are complete this new version is then considered immutable and becomes the current version replacing the previous one.